Marked Woman: Plot

 The notorious underworld czar Johnny Vanning becomes the owner of a gaudy New York night club and renames it Club Intimate.
 He exploits and mistreats the club's bar girls—Mary, Gabby, Emmy Lou, Florrie, and Estelle—in order to ensure their loyalty and obedience.
 As part of her job, Mary entices a man into betting and losing more money than he can afford.
 On the way home, he confides in her that he does not have the money to repay the gambling debt.
 He feels that it is all a game, but Mary warns him that he is in real danger and must leave town immediately.
 She is distressed, but not surprised, to learn soon after that the man has been murdered by two of Vanning's henchmen.
 District Attorney David Graham brings Vanning to trial, feeling that he has a strong case.
 Mary testifies against them, but Vanning has an airtight alibi concocted for them, and further damages her reputation, so the jury rules they were innocent.
 Graham believes that Mary lied to him, and she leaves fearing Vanning's retribution.

 Mary's younger sister Betty visits for a football game.
 Unaware of the dangerous situation that she has entered, Betty attends a party at Vanning's club with Mary's roommate Emmy Lou.
 She meets Vanning's friend Bob Crandall, and after dancing with him, returns to the women's apartment.
-Mary admonishes her to not to go back to the party, but Betty does it anyway.
+Mary admonishes her not to go back to the party, but Betty does it anyway.
 At the party Betty meets Crandall again, and he tries to get her to go with him.
 She resists, but Vanning is enraged and slaps her, causing her to tumble down a flight of stairs to her death.
 Vanning disposes of her corpse in the river.

 Mary is panicked that Betty hasn't returned from the party, and threatens to testify against Vanning, but his thugs beat her and scar her face, cutting a cross onto her cheek.
 Her resolve to testify against Vanning is only strengthened.
 Aware that they can only be free from Vanning if they stand against him, the other women also agree to testify.
 They implicate Vanning, breaking up his vice ring.
 As Graham is congratulated by the press, the five girls walk off into the foggy night.